Electricity at the macroscale and its microscopic origins: Introduction

-It is known that the MTOP can be applied to electrons in an insulator, because the electron density can be represented by a set of smoothly-evolving Bloch or Wannier states of fixed occupancies.
-However, it is not known which classical systems and processes it can be applied to, because the question of which charge densities admit such a representation has not be solved.
-I do not shed light on the answer to this representability problem, but I attempt to clarify the question.
+The MTOP is routinely applied to electrons in insulators by representing their electron densities as sets of smoothly-evolving Bloch or Wannier states of fixed occupancies; and it is trivial to apply it to classical nuclei or ions if they can be treated as point charges whose positions as functions of $\zeta$ are known.
+However it is probably not known how to adapt and apply the MTOP to the ${\zeta}$-dependent statistical state of an arbitrary classical or quantum mechanical physical system.
+I do not shed light on the answer to this representability problem, but I attempt to clarify the question and to emphasize its importance.